George scores 20, Clippers roll past slumping Hornets 113-90

 Kawhi Leonard had 16 points and nine rebounds for the Clippers, who are jockeying for playoff position in the Western Conference.
 The Clippers (47-23) remain in third place, one game ahead of the Denver Nuggets with two games remaining.

-The Hornets entered the night tied with the Indiana Pacers for the eighth spot in the Eastern Conference, but own the head-to-head tiebreaker with Indiana.
+Despite the loss, the Hornets remained tied with the Indiana Pacers for eighth place in the Eastern Conference, but own the head-to-head tiebreaker with Indiana.

 Former Hornets forward Nic Batum, who was booed relentlessly by fans during the game, gave the Clippers some breathing room with back-to-back 3-pointers to close out the third quarter and give the Clippers an 84-77 lead.

+“I just let the game come to me,” Batum said.
+“I don’t care if I take six or eight shots.
+I’m just trying to take the correct shot.”

 Los Angeles stayed hot in the fourth quarter, using drives and kickouts to knock down open 3s and build a 21-point lead, sending fans streaming to the exits with about 4 minutes remaining in the game.
+The Clippers outscored the Hornets 29-13 in the fourth quarter.

+“We’re searching for answers,” Borrego said.
+“We’re looking for lineups, we’re looking for shot-making and we’ve gone dry in a lot of these fourth quarters.”

 TIP INS

-Hornets: Miles Bridges could return this weekend after sitting out nearly two weeks as part of the league’s health and safety protocol. … Gordon Hayward has missed 22 games with a foot sprain. … Rapper DaBaby watched the game from the crowd.
+Hornets: Gordon Hayward has missed 22 games with a foot sprain. … Rapper DaBaby watched the game from the crowd.

 UP NEXT

 Clippers: Visit the Rockets on Friday night.
+Lue said that he’s unsure if Leonard and George will get the night off.

 Hornets: Wrap the regular season with road games Saturday at the Knicks and Sunday at the Wizards.